HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 Step 8: Log in to the management platform as a general user account and select the newly added cluster in DR mode.

 Step 9.
-Go to the \"Configuration\"-\> \"Node Management\" page to add data nodes and data sources in the DR center.
+Go to the [Configuration](#Configuration)-> "Node Management" page to add data nodes and data sources in the DR center.

 ![](assets/cross-idc-disaster-recovery/image109.png)

 ![](assets/cross-idc-disaster-recovery/image110.png)

 Step 10: Check whether the replication status or DR replication status in the current active IDC is abnormal.
-You can check whether the replication status of the data sources or ConfigDBs are normal through the \"Node Management\" and \"Configuration Verification\" pages.
+You can check whether the replication status of the data sources or ConfigDBs are normal through the "Node Management" and "Configuration Verification" pages.

 Step 11: Dynamic loading.